 Specifically, the tool highlights geographic locations where ecosystem restoration or protection are particularly appropriate for reducing the impact of certain hazards.
 Areas where there is an overlap between population exposure to hazards and low ecosystem coverage because they have been depleted, degraded or damaged), are highlighted as areas with opportunities for restoration (to reduce disaster risk.
 In areas where ecosystem coverage and population exposure to certain hazards is high, ecosystem protection, (e.g. through the establishment of protected areas), can further reduce disaster risk, by ensuring that ecosystems stay healthy and protect people and assets.

 By raising awareness of the potential of ecosystem-based /nature-based solutions for disaster risk reduction, this tool can catalyze increased investments in Green Infrastructure (i.e. coral reefs, coastal forests, protection forests on steep slopes).
 In particular, the Opportunity Mapping tool can be tailored to assist Member States in reporting on Green Infrastructure as mentioned in the Sendai Monitor with regards to Critical Infrastructure (Targets C and D).
 This feature is something that could be programmed if there is sufficient interest by Member States and included in National Disaster Risk Reduction Strategies.

 In addition, this tool could provide a first screening for large scale ecosystem restoration and protection initiatives for disaster risk reduction, such as initiatives implemented by the UN Decade on Ecosystem Restoration (2021-2030).

 Currently, our online platform enables the user to visualize the global data of the Opportunity Mapping tool.
-This beta version allows the user to see the output layers in an interactive manner, by toggling on and off additional layers, zooming in and out from the global map, as well as uploading your own data.
+The tool allows the user to see the output layers in an interactive manner, by toggling on and off additional layers, zooming in and out from the global map, as well as downloading the selected data.

 Get the latest updates on our work delivered to your inbox.